 This course provides an overview of the management, economic and policy issues facing the pharmaceutical and biotechnology industries.
 The course perspective is global, but with emphasis on the U.S. as the largest and most profitable market.
 Critical issues we will examine include: R&D intensive cost structure with regulation and rapid technological change; strategic challenges of biotech startups; pricing and promotion in a complex global marketplace where customers include governments and insurers, as well as physicians and consumers; intense and evolving M&A, joint ventures, and complex alliances; government regulation of all aspects of business including market access, pricing, promotion, and manufacturing.
 We use Wharton and industry experts from various disciplines to address these issues.

-The course focuses on the creation, funding, and management of biotechnology and health services enterprises.
-The course is designed to supplement other offerings in the Health Care Systems and Management Departments for those students with entrepreneurial interest in such ventures, and will focus on special issues surrounding the conceptualization, planning, diligence and capitalization, launch, compensation and management of these ventures.
+The course focuses on the creation, funding, and management of digital health, biotech, medtech, and other health services enterprises.
+The course is designed to supplement other offerings in the Health Care Systems and Management Departments for those students with entrepreneurial interest in such ventures, and will focus on special issues surrounding the conceptualization, planning, diligence, and capitalization of these ventures and also includes management and compensation practices.
 In addition, course offers methods for self-assessment & development of business models and plans, techniques for technology assessment and strategy, develops foundation for capitalization and partnering strategies, and creates a basis for best practices in company launch and plan execution.
 Students must apply to take this course.
 Please see the Health Care Management Department for the application.

 Issues surrounding global health have captivated the attention of the public sector and foundations for many decades.
 Many of their initiatives are realizing progress on the health-related Millennium Development Goals.
 The private sector has been less engaged in global health, but has a significant role to play in providing resources and in building infrastructure, human resource capacity and sustainability.
 This course explores entrepreneurial and other private sector solutions for health services and access to medicines and technologies in the developing world and other underserved areas.
 The course also encompasses study of creative programs to engage the private sector in development of vaccines and medicines for tropical and neglected diseases.
 Furthermore, the course addresses novel care systems and therapeutic strategies for the rapidly growing burden of chronic, non-communicable diseases in the developing world.
 In short, the course builds on the content of conventional global health courses from a managerial and entrepreneurial perspective.
 Learning is driven through readings, class discussion and a series of guest speakers representing a wide range of global health issues.
 Evaluation is largely based on a student group project.